Duration: One week including research, drawing, test printing and final printing.

 The website YouMagine is a community based platform to share digital files, designed specifically to be fabricated using a 3D printer or other digital fabrication equipment.
 Users can upload any project, as long as they are responsible for the creation.
 The simple interface and principle has attracted a large group of active users.
 The website is created and supported by Ultimaker, which is a popular manufacturer of 3D printers.
 Most of the active users seem to be owner of a Ultimaker or RepRap and they use this website to distribute useful add- ons which increase the functionality and usability of their 3D printer.
 The objects that are shared range from small toys over usable products like a watering spout for a standard plastic bottle.
 A large number of these products solve very specific and unique needs, like for example a special building block that connects the popular LEGO toys system with a wooden toy train set, or a special clip holds an insulin pen and attaches it to the A/C vent of a car.
 Although this website is clearly open source focused, it is an example on how 3D printers can become part of everybody’s daily life.

 Dr. Adrian Bowyer of the University of Bath in the UK started the RepRap project in 2004.
 RepRap is an initiative to develop a 3D printer that can print most of its own components.
-RepRap (short for replicating rapid prototyper) uses a variant of fused deposition modeling, an additive manufacturing technique.
+RepRap (short for replicating rapid prototyper) uses a variant of Fused Filament Fabrication, an additive manufacturing technique.
 One of the first objects that he designed and printed on his 3D printer was a coat hook.
 In the spirit of this historic event you are to engage in the act of designing and creating a printable coat hook.

 Keep in mind that many of the items that you see in the DIY community have not been created by people with design, art, or craft background.
 Your knowledge of the elements and principles of design as well as knowledge of material, function, and use and experience of objects is invaluable to this assignment.
 You are expected to create a coat hook that is superior to those which you find in the DIY community both in terms of function and design.